Alan Reid (musician): Most enduring founding member

-2010–present: Battlefield Band departure and duo with van Sante
+2010–2020: departure from Battlefield Band and duo with Rob van Sante

-After four decades (from 1969 to 2010) as an ever-present member of Battlefield Band, Reid decided that it was time to bow out in order to develop his writing and to follow other musical paths and partnerships.
-He left the band at the end of 2010 to concentrate on his musical duo with Rob van Sante who had also been Battlefield Band's sound engineer for a number of years.
+After four decades (from 1969 to 2010) as an ever-present member of Battlefield Band, Reid decided that it was time to bow out in order to develop his writing and to follow other musical paths and partnerships: he left Battlefield Band at the end of 2010 to concentrate on his musical duo with Rob van Sante who had also been Battlefield Band's sound engineer for a number of years.

 In early 2011, the duo undertook a tour of Australia and New Zealand, guesting at Australia's National Folk Festival.
-Reid released an album with Rob on the life of the Scots born sailor John Paul Jones, an album for which he has written all the material.